Saint-Maker/prayer-book-template/README.md

 -convert individual habit blocks into a component -store 4 weeks of habit data by default

+1/9/23
+-set up import/export prayerbook functionality
+-filter prayer html when implementing import/export prayerbook functionality -simplify alert modal component

 Backlog
 -ensure that past habit data (when a habit is made) is not marked in red -figure out text truncation for habit titles
 -handle habit editing locally instead of in state
--fix eslint linebreak system to work regardless of windows or linux -filter prayer html when implementing import/export functionality -decide on and implement coding standards
+-fix eslint linebreak system to work regardless of windows or linux -decide on and implement coding standards
 -determine PR standards and create github PR template
 </p>